 - Access the menu for the current mode by pressing the Menu button.
-Rotate the Tuning/Select control to highlight the 'Main menu' option, then press the control to select. - Rotate the Tuning/Select control until 'System settings' is highlighted and then press the control to select. - Rotate the Tuning/Select control until 'Factory Reset' is highlighted and then press the control.
+Rotate the Tuning/Select control to highlight the 'Main menu' option, then press the control to select. - 2.
+Rotate the Tuning/Select control until 'System settings' is highlighted and then press the control to select. - Rotate the Tuning/Select control until 'Factory Reset' is highlighted and then press the control.
 Rotate the Tuning/Select control and highlight 'YES' to proceed. - If you do not wish to carry out a system reset, highlight 'NO' and then press the control.
 The display will revert to the previous menu. - 4.
 With 'YES' highlighted, press the Tuning/Select control.
-A full reset will be performed and the radio will restart as if first plugged in.
+The radio will restart as if first plugged in and a full reset will be performed.
 The DAB stations list together with any preset stations will be erased and your wireless network connection details will be lost.
-All configuration settings will be restored to their defaults, the clock and alarms will be reset
+All configuration settings will be restored to their defaults, the clock and alarms will be reset.
+The radio will then launch the 'Setup wizard'.
+If you wish to leave the radio in a reset condition, switch off the radio at this point.

 In case of malfunction for any reason, reset the product as described above to resume normal operation.
-It may be necessary in some cases to disconnect the mains power and batteries, then reconnect power after 10 seconds.
+It may be necessary in some cases to disconnect the mains power and remove batteries, then reconnect power after 10 seconds.